 The pattern is clear: scarcity of resources becomes scarcity of focus.
 Teams fixate on keeping the lights on instead of strategically improving resilience.

-Cyber resilience isn’t merely about stopping attacks.
+Cyber resilience isn't merely about stopping attacks.
 The overall goal is to build the capability to sustain operations through disruption.
 That requires proactive detection engineering, continuous validation, and cross-team collaboration.
 Scarcity thinking undermines all of these.
+For CISOs looking to close that gap, building cyber resilience with MSSPs offers a proven framework for converting resource constraints into structured, adaptive capability.

 When security teams believe they must “make do,” they:

 Resilient organizations don’t try to outspend the threat.
-They outthink it.
+They out think it.

-That’s where boutique MSSPs like SecureOps come in.
+That's where boutique MSSPs like SecureOps come in.
 Unlike large, product-driven providers, boutique firms specialize in co-managed, high-context security operations designed to extend — not replace — internal teams.
+Understanding the boutique MSSP advantages helps CISOs make strategic decisions about partnership models that align with their security objectives.

 SecureOps’ co-managed MDR model focuses on: